aws-samples/aurora-dsql-samples/java/example_code/pgjdbc/CONTRIBUTING.md

 From root of this repository

-The CRUD examples described below are all contained in `HelloCrud.java`
+The CRUD examples described below are all contained in `Example.java`

 #### Maven

 ```
+# Use the account credentials dedicated for java
+ada credentials update --role=Admin --account 897729098254 --once
 mvn validate
+mvn initialize
 mvn clean compile assembly:single
-java -jar target/helloDSQL-1.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar target/AuroraDSQLExample-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

 #### Gradle